c2m2/VRL-VRN-Generator/README.md

 Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.

-**Note:** For now the path to the ugshell binary has to be provided manually until further notice.
- If the UG installation is allowed to be included into a spinoff project then the only requirement is the VRL-Studio installation.

 ## Latest release
 For the latest releases check the `Releases` tab on the right hand side.